kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 -->

-The rollout will not impact already running workloads, unless they set the "managed-by" label to a custom value, but this would require a prior intentional action.
+The rollout will not impact already running workloads, unless they set the "managedBy" field to a custom value, but this would require a prior intentional action.

 ###### What specific metrics should inform a rollback?

 A substantial increase in the `apiserver_request_total[code=409, resource=job, group=batch]`,
-while there are jobs with the custom "managed-by" label, can be indicative of the built-in job controller stepping onto another controller, causing conflicts.
+while there are jobs with the custom "managedBy" field, can be indicative of the built-in job controller stepping onto another controller, causing conflicts.
 This can be further investigate per-job by checking the `.metadata.managedFields.manager` being flipped between two owners.

-The feature is opt-in so in case of such problems the custom "managed-by" label should not be used.
+The feature is opt-in so in case of such problems the custom "managedBy" field should not be used.

 Also, an admin could check if the value of the `job_by_external_controller_total` matches the expectations.
-For example, if the value of the metric does not increase when new jobs are being added with a custom "managed-by" label, it might be indicative that the feature is not working correctly.
+For example, if the value of the metric does not increase when new jobs are being added with a custom "managedBy" field, it might be indicative that the feature is not working correctly.

 A substantial increase in `kube_cronjob_status_active` after upgrade may suggest that the Jobs are not making progress.
-Additionally, if the non-progressing Jobs use custom "managed-by" label, then rollback of the feature might be justified to make the CronJobs run, by letting the built-in Job controller handle the Jobs.
+Additionally, if the non-progressing Jobs use custom "managedBy" field, then rollback of the feature might be justified to make the CronJobs run, by letting the built-in Job controller handle the Jobs.

-A substantial drop in the `job_sync_duration_seconds`, while the number of jobs with the custom "managed-by" label is low, could be indicative of the Job controller skipping reconciliation of jobs it should reconcile.
+A substantial drop in the `job_sync_duration_seconds`, while the number of jobs with the custom "managedBy" field is low, could be indicative of the Job controller skipping reconciliation of jobs it should reconcile.
 This could be further investigated per-job by looking at the timestamp of changes in `.metadata.managedFields.time`, and owners in `.metadata.managedFields.manager`.